 Lesley McAra: But it is the right approach, it is precious and needs to be nurtured.

 Andrew McLellan: We shouldn’t forget what Lesley was saying earlier about the sociological-political dimension of so many 16 and 17 year olds going to prison.
-Almost universally poor, almost universally with negligable educational attainment, almost univerally with no experience of employment.
+Almost universally poor, almost universally with negligible educational attainment, almost universally with no experience of employment.

 It is not enough to design a system which keeps people from offending whilst they are in prison.
 It is these issues that need more kinds of change than the justice system can offer.
 The government has said that its primary goal is equality; the victims of inequality are the very people we are talking about just now.

 But as well as political backgrounds, and while we remember – just as every Professor of Criminology is different – so every prisoner is different; and it is a bad mistake to just talk about prisoners as though they were all the same.
 I was very struck as I began to encounter in very large numbers, people in Polmont, people in Cornton Vale, of the same age, by the one psychological factor which they had in common.

 Many of you have mental health issues, but the one psychological factor which you find over and over and over again in these 18 year old boys in jails is a complete lack of self worth.
 On my first day in Polmont, some of the young men were saying to me “We only get cornflakes; we never get anything else”.